Appearance

 Step 2: Configure Policies

-3. For each tool, toggle between Allow (executes immediately) or Block (requires approval)
+- For each tool, toggle between Allow (executes immediately) or Require Approval

-4. For blocked tools, assign approvers (users or groups)
+- For tools requiring approval, assign approvers (users or groups)

 Step 3: Connect Your Account